-This week, Michele and Igor sit down with FCC Commissioner Jessica Rosenworcel to discuss net neutrality.
+This week, Michele and Igor sit down with Kevin Merida to discuss issues of sports and race.